phylum-dev/documentation/docs/knowledge_base/threat_feed.md

 - `severity`: The severity level of the vulnerability.
 - `recommendation`: Recommendations for addressing the vulnerability.

 For rules, the details included will depend on the type of rule.
 For example, the `Compiled Binaries Rule` will include a list of the binary files and their paths within the package.
-The `Cargo Build File Rule` will simply contain a Boolean value of `true` indicating that a `build.rs` file is present in the package.
+The `Cargo Build File Rule` will simply contain a Boolean value of `true` indicating that a build script (e.g., `build.rs`) is present in the package.

 ### Usage Example